bruceallday/Homedesk/README.md

 A bunch of conversions put together into little widgets.

 ### HomeDesk Ideas
-All ideas welcome!
-Homedesk is meant to be the data viz or everyday life!
-Ideas iv had include:
+All ideas welcome Homedesk is meant to be the data viz for the little things in life:
 - Salary / Wages
 - Bills
 - Personal savings